 Install Next to Driveways, Walkways, and Pathways

-The right pathway lighting can help mark the edges of driveways, making it easier for drivers to find driveways at night and reducing the likelihood of them driving into the grass.
-Path lights installed by pathways and walkways can help residents and visitors find their way in the dark, which helps protect the grass and nearby plants from accidentally being stepped on.
+Proper pathway lighting can help mark driveway edges, making it easier for drivers to find driveways at night and reducing the likelihood of driving into the grass.
+Path lights installed along pathways and walkways can help residents and visitors find their way in the dark, protecting the grass and nearby plants from accidental foot traffic.

 Accent Garden or Architectural Features

 Path lighting can accent garden and architectural features.
-As path lights project light downwards and tend to be rather low to the ground, these lights are well suited to low plants and architectural features.
+As path lights project light downwards and are typically low to the ground, they are well-suited to low plants and architectural features.

 Enhance Your Landscape with Path Lighting